-Beyond Pesticides is leading a campaign to ban the non-medical uses of one of the most prevalent and dangerous antibacterial chemicals on the market: triclosan.
-Triclosan has been linked to numerous health and environmental effects, such as antibacterial resistance, endocrine disruption and the contamination of fish, surface and drinking waters.
+Beyond Pesticides is leading a campaign to ban the nonmedical uses of one of the most prevalent and dangerous antibacterial chemicals on the market: triclosan.
+Triclosan has been linked to numerous health and environmental impacts, such as antibacterial resistance, endocrine disruption, and the contamination of fish, and surface and drinking waters.
 Find out more about triclosan and how you can protect yourself and your family by visiting the triclosan page.

-Antimicrobials are natural or synthetic substances which kill or inhibit the growth of microorganisms such as bacteria, viruses, or fungi.
-This capability makes antimicrobials unique for the control of deadly infectious diseases caused by a large variety of pathogenic bacteria.
+Antimicrobials are natural or synthetic substances that kill or inhibit the growth of microorganisms, such as bacteria, viruses, or fungi.
+This capability makes antimicrobials unique for the control of deadly infectious diseases caused by a broad variety of pathogenic bacteria.

-There are more than 15 different classes of antimicrobials known that differ in chemical structure and mechanism of action.
-They are historically used in medical settings to combat infectious diseases.
-However, over the last 20 years, they have been used increasingly in cosmetics, personal care products, in food processing, on inanimate objects, clothing, and for the treatment of bacterial disease in animals, fish, and plants.
+There are more than 15 different classes of known antimicrobials that differ in chemical structure and mechanism of action.
+Historically, they have been used in medical settings to combat infectious diseases.
+However, over the last 20 years, they have been used increasingly in cosmetics and personal care products, in food processing, on inanimate objects, in clothing, and for the treatment of bacterial disease in animals, fish, and plants.

-Antimicrobials are pesticides and must be regulated as such with the United States Environmental Protection Agency (EPA) in accordance with the Federal Insecticides, Fungicide, and Rodenticide Act (FIFRA).
-There are more than 5000 antimicrobial pesticides registered with the EPA.
+Antimicrobials are pesticides and must be regulated as such with the U.S. Environmental Protection Agency (EPA) in accordance with the Federal Insecticides, Fungicide, and Rodenticide Act (FIFRA).
+There are more than 5,000 antimicrobial pesticides registered with the EPA.
 When used in or on the human body, however, antimicrobials are regulated by the Food and Drug Administration (FDA).

-Triclosan - One antibacterial most debated is triclosan.
-Triclosan is a broad spectrum pesticide found is a wide range of consumer products, including soaps and toys.
-Despite its wide-spread use, its health and environmental impacts are only now being studied.
-Triclosan is the focus of a campaign undertaken by a coalition of health and environmental groups led by Beyond Pesticides, aimed at removing triclosan from the market.
+Triclosan: One very controversial antibacterial is triclosan — a broad-spectrum pesticide found in a wide range of consumer products, including soaps and toys.
+Despite its widespread use, its health and environmental impacts are only now being studied.
+Triclosan is the focus of a campaign, undertaken by a coalition of health and environmental groups led by Beyond Pesticides, aimed at removing triclosan from the market.